wlockwood/lits/devnotes.md

 # Optimization
 * Either multiprocess per-picture, or look at the batching approach in f_r
-* If multiprocessing, take in a list of analyses to perform
+* Take in a list of analyses to perform rather than assuming f_r is it.
-* Multi-process access to sqlite?
+* Multi-process access to sqlite may run into concurrency issues

 # Notes
 Google Photos can easily create a pre-tagged dataset, in the sense that I can have folders where each picture contains at least that person.
 Not sure how to handle multiple people this way though.